ctorres80/ocs_performance/README.md

 ```
 ### Monitoring
 #### Using toolbox for cephrbd monitoring
-You can use toolbox (not supported and not available out of the box) and connect to your ceph cluster and run `` rbd perf image iostat `` to have a realtime rbd image monitoring (missing in the OCS dashboards)
+You can use toolbox (not available out of the box and not supported tool) to connect to your ceph cluster and run `` rbd perf image iostat `` to have a realtime rbd image monitoring (missing in the OCS dashboards)
 ```bash
 [ctorres-redhat.com@bastion ocs_performance]$ oc patch OCSInitialization ocsinit -n openshift-storage --type json --patch  '[{ "op": "replace", "path": "/spec/enableCephTools", "value": true }]'
 [ctorres-redhat.com@bastion ~]$ oc -n openshift-storage rsh rook-ceph-tools-85dc5f7bc8-mj6xk